bower/bower.github.io/docs/pluggable-resolvers.md

   * `tempPath: string` - path to teporary directory with downloaded resource
   * `removeIgnores: boolean` - tells whether bower should remove files ignores in bower.json.
-  * `resolution: object` - tells whether bower should remove files ignores in bower.json.
-Defaults to true
+  * `resolution: object` - extra object that is saved in `.bower.json` and passed in `cached` field to the next `fetch` call.
+It can be used e.g. to download resources conditionally, for example by storing e-tag or last-modified time.

-The "resolution" field can be used e.g. to download resources conditionally, for example by storing e-tag or last-modified time.
+Method can also return a [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) of the result.

-Don't forget to `npm publish` your package!
+**If method returns `undefined`, then Bower re-uses cached package.**